mincong-h/mincong-h.github.io/README.md

 Property | Type | Description
 :--- | :--- | :---
+`article_num` | Integer | The number of the article (post).
+This is a positive decimal value which represents the number of the article starting from 1.
+Don't confuse with article id (post id) is the URL of the article, e.g. "elasticsearch-corrupted-index".
+One article number can correspond to multiple pages, one per language.
+For example, article Nº 182 is Elasticsearch corrupted index, which has two versions, respectively written in English and Chinese.
+When using the generator script (`newpost.sh`), the number will be incremented automatically under file `.article_num`.
 `type` | String | The type of the blog post: "classic", "Q&A".
 `image` | URL | Related path to image resource, such as `/assets/my-image.jpg`.
 Jekyll will complete it as an absolute path.
 Used by [Jekyll Feed](https://github.com/jekyll/jekyll-feed#optional-front-matter) plugin, [Jekyll SEO tag](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/advanced-usage.md) and Twitter cards.
 `cover` | URL | Related path to image resource, such as `/assets/my-image.jpg`.
 Used for Jekyll TeXt Theme.